WojtekKamilowski/CI_PP4_MPN/README.md

 - Find social media of the website to find more content about saving food and network with other users.

 ### Business Owner Goals
-- Allow users to organize information about stored food in storagespaces
+- Allow users to organize information about stored food in storagespaces.
--
+- Provide users with a simple application helping to reduce food waste.
+- Help users to better organize their food storage.
+- Collect feedback or answer questions from the users by using the contact form.
+- Allow users to easily visit social media pages of the owner.

 [Back to Table Of Contents](#table-of-contents)